 Ownership Parcel -- a contiguous and discrete tract of land, all under the same ownership and on public record.
 An ownership parcel is distinct from a zoning parcel, and is not affected by zoning district boundaries.

 Potential Development Right -- an allowance for possible construction of a home on a parcel of land based on density requirements.
 Note that all other requirements of this plan must also be met for residential development on the parcel to be approved.

+Public Agency – any unit of local, state or national government and any public utility

 Shall and Should -- "shall" means the provision is mandatory for compliance; "should" means desirable as a good practice.